-The Supervisory Board met 6 times during 2016.
-Supervisory Board meetings are attended by the members in person6, and by representatives of the Managing Board and the Risk Monitor.
+The Supervisory Board met 7 times during 2017.
+Supervisory Board meetings are attended by the members in person or by phone8, and by the Managing Board and the Risk Monitor.
 Each meeting covers, inter-alia, a business and risk performance update regarding the Fund's portfolio.
-The Supervisory Board also debates and provides management guidance on all material issues regarding the Fund's business strategy, policies, product and market development, compliance, and governance.
-All matters presented to the Fund's investors are prediscussed and approved by the Supervisory Board.
+The Supervisory Board also

-The Supervisory Board has appointed three sub-committees to help it discharge its oversight functions: a Remunerations & Appointments Committee, a Compliance Committee, and an Audit Committee.
+The Supervisory Board has appointed four subcommittees to help it discharge its oversight functions: an Audit Committee, a Compliance Committee, a Remunerations & Nominations Committee, and a Risk Oversight Committee.
 These committees operate pursuant to terms of reference determined by the Supervisory Board and the Fund's code of conduct, in line with the rules and regulations of the Dutch corporate governance code.
 The Supervisory Board meets regularly with these committees, and uses a standardized agenda that allows the committee members to bring matters within their remit to the immediate attention of the Supervisory Board, without holding separate meetings.
-The Supervisory Board also appoints and oversees the work of two committees that are charged with day-to-day business matters: the Risk Management Committee (RISKCO), and the Pricing Committee.
-Membership of the various committees is provided at the end of this Annual Report.
-The following provides additional details: